emmanuelgjr/llmtop10_datavalidation/CONTRIBUTING.md

 We welcome contributions from the community!
 Whether you're looking to fix bugs, add new features, or improve documentation, your help is appreciated.
 Please follow these guidelines to contribute effectively.

 ## Discussion and Collaboration
-The main channel for discussion and collaboration is our OWASP Slack channel: #team-llm-datagathering-methodology
+The main channel for discussion and collaboration is our OWASP Slack channel: '#team-llm-datagathering-methodology'

 We use this channel for regular discussions on the project's methodology, future enhancements, and any issues we're currently facing.
 It's a great place to ask questions, propose ideas, and collaborate with others who are working on similar problems.